grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

 ### Configure group synchronization

-Group synchronization allows you to map user groups from an identity provider to Grafana teams and role-based access control roles.
+Group synchronization allows you to map user groups from an identity provider to Grafana teams and roles.

 To use SAML group synchronization, set [`assertion_attribute_groups`]({{< relref "../../../configure-grafana/enterprise-configuration#assertion_attribute_groups" >}}) to the attribute name where you store user groups.
 Then Grafana will use attribute values extracted from SAML assertion to add user to Grafana teams and grant them roles.